1959 Pacific typhoon season: Typhoon Patsy

 On September 6, reports from aircraft indicated the existence of a tropical storm near the International Date Line.
 Earlier stages were missed because of a lack of data in the isolated area.
 A trough moved Patsy northeast.
 A second trough then developed, dominated over the first, and recurved Patsy northeast.
 It then slowly headed northwards and gradually weakened.
 It dissipated on September 10.
 Patsy's erratic path near the dateline was unusual and no known tropical cyclone had taken such a path over the previous ten years, although that of Typhoon June 1958 was somewhat similar.

 The Japan Meteorological Agency's "best track" does not give windspeeds, only indicating that Patsy was a typhoon.
 The Joint Typhoon Warning Center's report disagrees on location but also has Patsy's maximum windspeed east of the dateline; the JMA's data does not indicate windspeeds.
 Patsy is an uncommon west-to-east crosser of the dateline.
 Including only systems recognized by the Central Pacific Hurricane Center, that has only happened six times since.

 Tropical Depression Ruth

-Tropical Depression Ruth existed from September 8 to September 10.
+Forming on September 8 along the ITCZ, Ruth moved southwest midway between Guam and the Philippines.
+By 12:00 UTC of September 10, Ruth had dissipated.

 Typhoon Sarah

+A tropical disturbance north of Ponape formed along the ITCZ on September 10.
+Based on data gathered by a reconnaissance aircraft, it intensified into a tropical depression on September 11.
+Sarah passed north of Guam, giving the island light wind gusts and some showers.
+After the circulation had been well-defined, it was upgraded to a tropical storm at 12:00 UTC.
+About 12 hours later, it further strengthened into a typhoon.
+On September 14, rapid intensification ensued, and Sarah attained maximum sustained winds of 165 kn.
+Following a parabolic path, Sarah passed above the island of Miyako-jima, where winds of 106 kn were recorded.
+Sarah struck the southeastern tip of the Korean peninsula and accelerated and weakened afterward.
+By September 16, Sarah had become extratropical.